Warnings: mild gore/horror.

 The man said, “The one where the immortal Baoshan Sanren lives.”

 Noise fluttered out of Wei Wuxian’s hearing.
-The voices of the men and women around dimmed until they were whispers, until all he heard and saw was the omega man in front of him, his sugary scent and mean-spirited smiles—until all he tasted on his tongue was the tang of that oversweet wine.
+The voices of the men and women around dimmed until they were whispers, until all he heard and saw was the kunze man in front of him, his sugary scent and mean-spirited smiles—until all he tasted on his tongue was the tang of that oversweet wine.

 “Does that interest you?” the man murmured silkily.